Say it in French, with magnets

 Magnetic poetry for kids

-While writing this, I discovered there are several magnetic poetry sets especially for kids.
+There are also magnetic poetry sets especially for kids.
 I haven’t tried them, but from their descriptions and photos, they look pretty good.

 Kids French Kit – Double-sided magnet flashcards with French on one side and English on the other.